echeran/smile-of-murugan/webbook/chapter02.md

 bardic poetry is sung, namely *akaval,* means "call, summon, song" (cf. *DED* 11 *akavu* "to utter a sound as a peacock, to sing, call, summon", *akavar* "bards who arouse the king in the morning”).

-Later the same metre was called *āciriyam*, derived from *āciri yan* "priest, teacher, author of any literary work, scholar", a very early lw. from Skt. *ācārya-* “a spiritual guide or teacher" (*DBIA,* item 30).
+Later the same metre was called *āciriyam*, derived from *āciriyaṉ* "priest, teacher, author of any literary work, scholar", a very early lw. from Skt. *ācārya-* “a spiritual guide or teacher" (*DBIA,* item 30).
 That is, there was a semantic shift from "call, summon,